 Upon arriving we see a bus that is in some trouble.
 We wondered if this was the first obstacle or just bad parking.

-First up were tunnels to crawl through, just kind of a warm-up I suppose of what was to come!
 After a quick crawl we jogged to the next task, climbing up and over 4 trucks.
 There were ropes available and it was easiest to use the window as a step.
 I would not have looked so ridiculous if I was just a little bit taller.
 I felt like a little kid trying to get out of the pool on the side because she was too cool for the ladder.
 My height and upper body need some work.
 Who wants to help with the height part?

 Next were like giant ant hills and we were the ants having to get over them.
 Some you could kind of go on the side for and others were clearly up and over.
 Luckily stepping spots were carved out of most of them since so many people had gone through.
 Usually up was the easy part but the steep down was hard.
 Weren't quite sure to jump or if your footing would hold to run down or if you would just topple forward.
 Surprisingly I didn't topple forward.